tamirMoshkovitz/ElMosquito/README.md

 - **Course:** Advanced Unity (2025 Minor in Game Design)

 ---
+## 🎵 Music Credits

+### Opening Scene:

+- “Mosquito​” by KAJ

+### In-Game:

+- “Danger Zone” by Kenny Loggins

+### Ending:

+- “Take My Breath Away” by Berlin

+- “Memories”  by Harold Faltermeyer​

+---

+This project was created as part of the Advanced Unity course

+at the Hebrew University × Bezalel Academy (2025).

+It is a non-commercial, student project made purely for pedagogical purposes.

+All copyrighted music is used under the assumption of fair educational use,

+and no profit or monetization is intended.

 > _"Think you're a big-shot mosquito?
 Let's see you bite this dude until he blacks out.
 Oh - and yeah - he slaps.
 Hard."_